- Before Creating Your Bidtable

 Please note, if the change you're trying to make impacts an item that already has Vendor Responses, Order Lists or Notes associated, you will receive the following warning:

 Notifications of any changes are not automatic.
-If your change requires action on the Vendor's part, we recommend issuing Public Notice for Vendors to download the updated template.
+If your change requires action on the Vendor's part, we recommend issuing a Public Notice for Vendors to download the updated template.

-If a Vendor is trying to upload an outdated template, they will receive an error message which prompts them to download the updated BidTable template:
+If a Vendor tries to upload an outdated template, they will receive an error message which prompts them to download the updated BidTable template:

 If you would like to see more details from the Vendor's point-of-view with respects to filling out a BidTable template, please see our How do I fill out a BidTable template? page.